LeToNode/Play2.0-CN-doc/scalaGuide/ScalaTemplates.md

 ### Layout

-Let’s declare a `views/main.scala.html` template that will act as main layout:
+Let’s declare a `views/main.scala.html` template that will act as a main layout template:

 ```html
 @(title: String)(content: Html)